 - the Student Assistance Center

 Additionally, within the DeVos Center is the 234-seat Charles W. Loosemore Auditorium, two 112-seat lecture halls, an exhibition hall, and numerous conference rooms.
-The center provides food service, a bookstore, an ATM machine, and a full range of services available through Pew Student Services.
+The center provides food service, a bookstore, an ATM, and a full range of services available through Pew Student Services.

 Steelcase Library, located on the first floor of the DeVos Center, has a computer-operated robotic retrieval system that holds the library's circulating collection and can accommodate 250,000 volumes.
 The library also includes a circulation desk, traditional reference desk, microfilm/fiche reader/printers, photocopy room, and library instruction center with computers for database access, as well as computers, staff offices, and study/workspaces.
 Librarians staff the reference desk.